kimjoar/writings/alpha/step-by-step-modules.md

 have one place we need change the mapping and we are good to go.
-The [`shim`][shim] options is used for those JavaScript libraries we want to pull in which do not register as an AMD module, such as Backbone and Underscore. jQuery, however, do register as an AMD module.
+The [`shim`][shim] options is used for those JavaScript libraries we want to pull in which do not register as an AMD module, such as Backbone and Underscore. jQuery, however, do register as an AMD module, so we don't need to shim it.

 Splitting out modules
 ---------------------

-Now that we have our base setup and our app is still [up and running][apprequirejs], we can start moving the separate parts out of `monologue.js`.
+Now that we have our base setup and our app is still up and running, we can start moving the separate parts out of `monologue.js`.
 Lets start by creating a `modules/status` folder, then we can start by moving the Status model into this folder:

 ```diff
  requirejs.config({